syncfusion-content/xamarin-docs/Xamarin/Introduction/Download-And-Installation.md

 ## Add reference to the project

 You can then add the assembly references to the respective projects.
-The following is the location where you can locate dll for Chart control and you can find assemblies for the other controls also from the same location.
+The following is the location where you can locate assembly for Chart control and you can find assemblies for the other controls also from the same location.

 **PCL** **project**